Vale150299/Decadal-Climate-Precipitation-Prediction/README.md

 The project explores:
 - NAO-based post-processing for DJFM decadal predictions
-- Hybrid statistical–dynamical forecasting for the West African Monsoon (JJ
+- Hybrid statistical–dynamical forecasting for the West African Monsoon (JJAS)